wso2-attic/ballerina-integrator/README.md

    $ docker run -d -p 9090:9090 -p 9091:9091 -p 9092:9092 ballerina.guides.io/passthrough:v1.0
 ```

-   Here we run the docker image with flag`` -p <host_port>:<container_port>`` so that we use the host port 9090 and the container port 9090.
+   Here we run the docker image with the flag`` -p <host_port>:<container_port>`` so that we use the host port 9090 and the container port 9090.
 Therefore you can access the service through the host port.

 - Verify docker container is running with the use of `` $ docker ps``.
 The status of the docker container should be shown as 'Up'.
 - You can access 'LKSubOffice' and 'UKSubOffice' services, using the same curl commands that we've used above.
-- for LK sub office
+- for LK sub-office
 ```bash
     curl -v http://localhost:9090/LKSubOffice -X GET
 ```
-- for UK sub office
+- for UK sub-office
 ```bash
     curl -v http://localhost:9091/UKSubOffice -X GET
 ```